Anne de Pisseleu d'Heilly

-Anne de Pisseleu d'Heilly (/fr/), Duchess of Étampes, (1508 – 1580) was chief mistress of Francis I of France.
+Anne de Pisseleu d'Heilly (/fr/), Duchess of Étampes, (1508–1580) was chief mistress of King Francis I of France.
 She became Francis' mistress following his return from captivity in 1526.
 Anne enriched her family and friends through her courtly influence and after Francis' death was banished from court and temporarily imprisoned in her husband's castle.
-She would spend her later years ensuring the fortune of her family.
-Anne died in 1580.
+She spent her later years ensuring the fortune of her family.

 King's mistress

 Born in 1508, Anne was the daughter of Guillaume de Pisseleu, seigneur d'Heilly, a nobleman of Picardy, and Anne Sanguin.
-She came to court before 1522 and was one of the maids-of-honour of Marie of Luxembourg and later Louise of Savoy, Duchess of Angoulême, the mother of Francis I. Francis made Anne his mistress, probably upon his return from his captivity at Madrid (1526), and soon gave up his long-term mistress, Françoise de Foix, for her.
+She came to court before 1522 and was one of the maids-of-honour of Marie of Luxembourg and later Louise of Savoy, the mother of King Francis I of France.
+Francis made Anne his mistress, probably upon his return from his captivity at Madrid (1526), and soon gave up his long-term mistress, Françoise de Foix, for her.

 Anne was described as being sprightly, pretty, witty and cultured, "the most beautiful among the learned and the most learned among the beautiful".
 The liaison received some official recognition when Francis started wearing Anne's colors.
 Anne was appointed lady-in-waiting to the new queen, Eleanor of Austria, and later became governess to Francis's two daughters.
 She used her influence with Francis to elevate and enrich her family; her brother, Adrien sieur d'Heilly, was made captain of the Picard legion, her uncle, Antoine Sanguin, being made Bishop of Orléans in 1533 and a cardinal in 1539; her three other brothers were made bishops.
 In 1534, Francis gave her in marriage to Jean IV de Brosse, whom he created Duke of Étampes.

 Sketch of Anne by François Clouet.